In person activities

 Find out more about our upcoming workshops and register to attend.

 Phillip Block 1, Section 7 is scheduled for release on the Indicative Land Release Program in 2022-23.
-We are seeking feedback from people who live, work, study and visit Woden town centre to understand opportunities particular to this site.
-We are developing a Place Design Brief.
+Engagement is now closed.

 The 14,974m2 Phillip Block 1, Section 7 site is centrally sited between Matilda Street, Bowes Street and Callum Street in Woden Town Centre.
 Adjacent to the current bus interchange and future light rail, some people will know it as the ‘Matilda St Car Park.’